JSAbrahams/mamba/doc/keywords.md

 `or`       | Or operator
-`is`       | Check whether an instance is another instance `isnt`     | Check whether an instance is not another instance `equals`   | Check whether an expression evaluates to another expression `notequals`| Check whether an expression does not evaluate to another expression `true`     | True value
+`is`       | Check whether an instance is another instance `isnt`     | Check whether an instance is not another instance `eq`       | Check whether an expression evaluates to another expression `neq`      | Check whether an expression does not evaluate to another expression `true`     | True value
 `false`    | False value